djangocon/2020.djangocon.eu/djangocon_2020/content/conduct/code_of_conduct/code_of_conduct.md

 * Your contact info (so we can get in touch with you)
 * Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there were other witnesses besides you, please try to include them as well.
 * When and where the incident occurred.
 Please be as specific as possible.
 * Your account of what occurred.
-If there is a written record (e.g. tweets or slack messages) please include screenshots, or otherwise a link.
+If there is a written record (e.g. tweets or slack messages), please include screenshots and, if possible, a link.
 * Any extra context relevant for the incident.
 * If this incident is ongoing.
 * Any other information you would like to give us.